Anticipated Festival Schedule

 Accepted students are required to attend all rehearsals and performance.
 Students who are unable to commit to the entire duration of the AIJB Festival should not audition.

-To be eligible to audition for AIJB, students must reside in the State of Illinois, be a 7th or 8th grader in good standing in the Illinois school band program, and be nominated and registered by their school band director.
+To be eligible to audition for AIJB, the participating school must be a member of either IGSMA North or IGSMA South.
+Students must reside in the State of Illinois, be a 7th or 8th grader in good standing in the Illinois school band program, and be nominated and registered by their school band director.

 Membership in AIJB will be determined by recorded audition to fill a set instrumentation (see below).